 Representing mainly English-language publishers and agents for French-language rights, Agence Michelle Lapautre has been striving for the past fifty years to develop the presence of English-language authors in French-speaking countries.

-Claire Teeuwissen handles reversions and license renewals.
+Mathilde Caër handles reversions and renewals.

-Pascal Petiteau is the accountant.
+Stéphanie Louchet is the agency’s accountant.